-As a sessional instructor, you now have access to the CS faculty web page, using your UWDir account and password.
-You will find a lot of useful information here, including the list of tasks you will need to do at the beginning and end of the term, as well as teaching guidelines.
+As a sessional instructor, you have access to the CS faculty web page, using your UWDir account and password.
+Here you will find a lot of useful information as well as teaching guidelines.

-Information about instructional support is found from the ISG web page "Information for instructors", where you can also find some tips/suggestions for leading a course team, creating an inclusive learning environment, and dealing with special requests and situations.
+Information about instructional support is on the ISG web page "Information for instructors", where you can also find tips/suggestions for leading a course team, creating an inclusive learning environment, and dealing with special requests and situations.

-The CS receptionist, Helen Jardine, has been notified of your hiring and the course you will be teaching.
-Greg Mctavish will take care of finding office space, if necessary.
-You can obtain a course textbook from Jessica Leung in DC2136.
+The CS Customer Service Coordinator, Kimberley Beckman, has been notified of your hiring and the course you will be teaching.
+Greg McTavish will take care of finding office space, if necessary.
+You can obtain a course textbook from Jessica Rosa-Vecchiarelli (temporarily).
 Please contact email@example.com if you anticipate any special equipment needs.
-Shealyn May handles classroom bookings, including for midterm exams and marking.
+Jessica Rosa-Vecchiarelli, Undergraduate Studies Admin Coordinator, handles classroom bookings, including for midterm exams and marking.

 - To order textbooks, follow the instructions for using the Book Store's Online Textbook Adoption System

 - To order courseware, visit Book Store's courseware online ordering web page for details

 The Book Store clears all permissions on any copyright material included in courseware packages; however, some copyright clearance requires a longer period of time.
 The Ministry of Training, Colleges and Universities (MTCU) currently places certain restrictions on the use of online resources when used for assessment in courses.
 Please see the Copyright Guidelines.